ayee/idverify/README.md

-cardscan
+idverify
 ========

-Python command-line tool to parse scanned documents with cards to various data structures
+Django/Python based web application and API to parse scanned photo identification documents with cards to various data structures

 features:
  - Reads cards from any valid image source for [SimpleCV][simplecv] (Currently expects 300 dpi images)